mpark4656/tic-tac-toe_AI/README.md

 Requirements
 --------------------------------------------------------
 1. AI should win against a novice human player
-2. The game should end in a draw when playing against an experienced human player.
+2. The game should end in a draw when playing against an experienced human player (Tic-Tac-Toe is a very simple game and a perfect play from both players always results in a draw).

 Completed - 9/10/2016